 The name ‘Bowen Technique’ was given to his work after his death in 1982.
 The Bowen Technique is a system of bodywork that is based on the basic principles that Tom taught to his team of assistants.

 The Bowen Technique was introduced to the UK in the 1990’s and is now practiced by thousands of Bowen Therapists all over the world.
+I have further my studies and now adopt Importance of Symmetry approach by Graham Pennington.

 Dissolve 2 tablespoons of Epsom Salts in a bowl of very warm water.
 Soak in Epsom Salt mixture for